-A committed chamber musician, in 2018 Maxim toured the Netherlands as part of Trio Pantoum, appearing at venues in The Hague, Ede and Amsterdam.
+Also a committed chamber musician, in 2018 Maxim toured the Netherlands as part of Trio Pantoum, appearing at venues in The Hague, Ede and Amsterdam.
 Their performance of Ravel’s Piano Trio was broadcast live from the Concertgebouw on Dutch Radio.
-Maxim has also released a CD of Schoenberg’s String Quartet No.1, recorded with fellow participants of the chamber music course ‘MusicWorks’, with whom he was invited to perform the work at the Lewes Chamber Music Festival.
+Maxim has released a CD of Schoenberg’s String Quartet No.1, recorded with fellow participants of the chamber music course ‘MusicWorks’, with whom he was invited to perform the work at the Lewes Chamber Music Festival.

-Maxim plays an Alberto Aloysius, dated 1906.
+Maxim plays an Alberto Aloysius Blanchi cello, dated 1906.

 “The lasting impression from this performance was of a finely graded balance between the score’s Classical reserve and Romantic expression. ”